 Epilepsy is contagious or will be inherited – There’s absolutely no chance of catching epilepsy from another person.
 It’s not a disease one catches, but rather the result of many possible causes related to the firing of neurons in the brain.
 For this reason, the risk of passing it on genetically is very low.
 With proper precautions, more than 90% of mothers with epilepsy give birth to healthy children.

 When having a seizure, you may swallow your tongue – This is absolutely untrue.
-At worst, you may bite your tongue, but there is no actual evidence of a person swallowing their tongue during a seizure.
+At worst, you may bite your tongue, but it is not possible to swallow your tongue.

 When someone has a seizure, you should place something in their mouth – You should never force anything into someone’s mouth during a seizure.
 It doesn’t help and it may lead to injury.
 Ideally, you should roll them onto one side and make sure they have plenty of space.
 If they show signs of distress for more than a few minutes, then seek medical assistance.